jamii/jamii.github.com/_drafts/contracts-and-decision-points.markdown

 date: "2017-07-08 11:27"
 ---

 I want to start getting up in the morning, rather then in the afternoon.
-I'm pretty sure this will make me happier.
+It seems like a pretty clear choice:

 1. Sleep in all morning and be grumpy
 2. Get up early and be happy

+So afternoon-me makes a plan to get up early every morning, sets an alarm and calls it a day.

 And that would be the end of it, except that when morning rolls around morning-me discovers a third option.